Addressing Frequently Asked Legal Questions And Concerns

 Keep in mind that if you are pulled over for texting, you could subject yourself to other issues if applicable, such as such as driving while drinking or under the influence of drugs, out of compliance registration, insurance issues, and/or inspections.

 You shouldn’t text and drive for your safety and others – period.
-Don’t add to that risk the fines and possible other legal woes too.
+Don’t add to that risk the fines and other possible legal woes.

 Do I have to allow visitation if I am not receiving child support?